 If the dial is above 2 and in the red section, you will need to reduce the pressure – here’s a guide on how to do that.

 Switch on your heating.
 Once your home is fully heated, check your radiators for cold spots.
 If your radiator is cold at the top and hot at the bottom, you may have to bleed them to remove trapped air.
 Check out our guide here on how to bleed your radiators and refill the systems.

 Cold spots in your radiators may also indicate other issues that can lead to a boiler breakdown.
 If your heating system isn’t properly maintained, you could be faced with a build-up of sludge, which causes poor performance and damaged pipes.
 Sludge tends to be present when the radiator takes a long time to get hot.
 If after 5 or 10 minutes the centre is not as hot as the top and bottom, sludge could be the reason.
 It is important to address the issue as soon as possible by power flushing your heating system.
 And in some cases, you may need to replace the radiator.
 You can find out more on the benefits of a power flush and how it works here.

 An annual boiler service conducted by a Gas Safe engineer is crucial to ensure your boiler is in full working order.
-The engineer will start by checking the components of your boiler for any faults or wear.
-They will also look at your heating system to see if there are any obvious signs of damaged radiators and pipework.
+Our engineer will start by checking the components of your boiler for any faults or wear.
+They will also look at your heating system to see if there are any obvious signs of damage to radiators and the pipework.
 You are usually required to book an annual boiler service to keep your manufacturer’s warranty valid.
 At Hometree, all of our engineers are Gas Safe registered and will not only service your boiler, but we also remind you when you need your annual service to stay within your warranty.